By default, the Compute Gateway blocks traffic to all uplinks. Add Compute Gateway firewall rules to allow traffic as needed.

 - Select VPC Interface if you want the rule to apply to traffic over the linked AWS VPC connection.

-- Select Internet Interface if you want the rule to apply to traffic over the Internet, including over policy-based VPNs using Public IP.
+- Select Internet Interface if you want the rule to apply to traffic over the SDDC's Internet Gateway, including traffic over policy-based VPNs using the public IP endpoint.

-- Select Direct Connect Interface if you want the rule to allow traffic over AWS Direct Connect (private VIF), including over policy-based VPNs using Private IP.
+- Select Intranet Interface if you want the rule to allow traffic over AWS Direct Connect, VMware Transit Connect, and policy-based VPNs using private IP.

-- All Uplinks if you want the rule to apply to the VPC Interface, the Internet Interface, and the Direct Connect Interface, but not to the VPN Tunnel Interface.
+- All Uplinks if you want the rule to apply to the VPC Interface, the Internet Interface, and the Intranet Interface, but not to the VPN Tunnel Interface.

 Note: The VPN Tunnel Interface is not classified as an uplink.